 RRC Application Process

-Once an application is submitted to RCI, allow 90 days for processing.
+Once an application is submitted to IIBEC, allow 90 days for processing.
 The application will be processed within 60 days for an additional expediting fee ($50 member/$75 nonmember).
 The RRC exam is administered online at over 1,000 conveniently located testing centers worldwide.
 An exam registration form will be provided to the candidate when the application has been approved.
 Once the registration form and exam fees have been received, the candidate’s information will be conveyed to Scantron, the Internet-based testing company.
 The applicant will then be contacted by Scantron to schedule the testing session.